KevinQzG/DHCP_Server/README.md

 - [x] **Server and Client Broadcast Messages**: The server and client communicate with each other using broadcast messages to send and receive DHCP messages within a local network.
 - [x] **RELEASE and NAK Messages**: The client sends a RELEASE message to the server when it is finished executing to release the assigned IP address.
 The server sends a NAK message to the client when the IP address assignment fails.

+## Suggestions for Future Work

+- **Security**: Implement security features to protect the communication between the server and client, such as encryption and authentication mechanisms.
+- **Relay Agent**: Upgrade the relay agent to handle multiple clients from different subnets simultaneously.
+Implement a mechanism to save incoming messages from clients in a queue and process them concurrently to avoid message loss.
+- **Logging**: Implement a logging mechanism to save the server and client logs in a file for future reference.

 ## Project Structure